FIVE JEWELS OF WISDOM

 The awareness of karma, the spirit of harmlessness, the cessation of

-selfish desire, and the sustained loving attitude with its spirit of
+selfish desires, and the sustained loving attitude, with its spirit of

-forgiveness are the means for anyone to take up the spiritual path.
-This path
+forgiveness, are the means for anyone to embark on the spiritual path.
+This

-eventually leads to a freedom that most people cannot even imagine.
-It does not
+path ultimately leads to a freedom that most people cannot even begin to imagine.

-matter who you are or even what you believe since these jewels of cleansing are
+It does not matter who you are or what you believe, since these jewels of

-a small part of the universal teaching of the New Age and apply to everyone.
+cleansing are a small part of the universal teachings of the New Age and apply

 THE HARMONY OF FREEDOM